AdobeDocs/advertising.en/help/dsp/audiences/sources/source-adobe-rtcdp.md

 -->

-1. <!-- Verify all, including whether this has anything to do with Analytics implementations or not. -->(To convert email addresses to [!DNL RampIDs] or [!DNL ID5] IDs) Obtain a Javascript tag to match conversions to view-throughs and implement it on your webpages.<!-- Maybe put instructions on a separate page and put an x-ref to that here and in other procedures? -->
+1. (To convert email addresses to [!DNL RampIDs] or [!DNL ID5] IDs<!--verify that it's not needed for importing segments directly from LiveRamp -->; advertisers with [[!DNL Adobe] [!DNL Analytics for Advertising]](/help/integrations/analytics/overview.md)) Obtain a Javascript tag to match conversions to view-throughs and implement it on your webpages.<!-- Maybe put instructions on a separate page and put an x-ref to that here and in other procedures? -->

-   * For [!DNL RampIDs], XXXXX.
+   * For [!DNL RampIDs], Contact your Adobe Account Team, who will give you instructions to register for a [!DNL LiveRamp] [!DNL LaunchPad] tag.
+Registration is free, but you must sign an agreement.
+Once you register, your Adobe Account Team will generate and provide a unique tag for your organization to implement on your webpages.

    * For [!DNL ID5] IDs: Contact your Adobe Account Team, who will give you instructions to register for the tag with ID5.
 Registration is free, but you must sign an agreement.
-Once you register, a member of ID5’s technical team will provide a unique tag for your organization.
+Once you register, a member of ID5’s technical team will provide a unique tag for your organization to implement on your webpages.

 1. [Create an audience source](source-create.md) to import audiences to your DSP account or an advertiser account.
 You can choose to convert your user identifiers to any of the [available universal ID formats](source-about.md).